OfficeDev/open-xml-docs/docs/spreadsheet/how-to-retrieve-a-list-of-the-worksheets-in-a-spreadsheet.md

-This topic shows how to use the classes in the Open XML SDK for Office to programmatically retrieve a list of the worksheets in a Microsoft Excel 2010 or Microsoft Excel 2013 workbook, without loading the document into Excel.
+This topic shows how to use the classes in the Open XML SDK for Office to programmatically retrieve a list of the worksheets in a Microsoft Excel workbook, without loading the document into Excel.
 It contains an example **GetAllWorksheets** method to illustrate this task.